oat-sa/taohub-articles/articles/Theming/how-to-set-up-a-platform-theme.md

 ### The updater class

-If you are using an extension you may have existing themes that can be in a legacy format.
+You may have existing themes that can be in a legacy format.
 If you wish to convert them to instances of `ConfigurablePlatformTheme` you can use the following code.
 ```php
 namespace oat\taoPremium\scripts\update;